decentralized-oracles/vrf/phat/contracts/vrf_oracle/README.md

 # VrfOracle

-This Ink!
-Phat Contract `VrfOracle` (on Phala Network):
+The Phat Contract `VrfOracle`, deployed on Phala Network (or testnet):
-1) Listens the requests sent by the Ink!
-Smart Contract (on Astar Network)
+1) Listens the requests from the Smart Contract, deployed on Astar Network (or testnet)
 2) Generates a random value between min and max values
-3) Send the value to the Ink!
-Smart Contract (on Astar Network)
+3) Sends the value to the Smart Contract, deployed on Astar Network (or testnet)

 ## Build